Menu

 Night Parades during Quebec City’s Carnival

-The parade begins at the intersection of 3e Avenue and 1re Rue, proceeding along 3e Avenue and concluding at the corner of 3e Avenue and 18e Rue.
+The night parade begins in Limoilou neighbourhood at the intersection of 3e Avenue and 1re Rue, proceeding along 3e Avenue and concluding at the corner of 3e Avenue and 17e Rue.
+It starts at 5:30 PM on February 7th.

-Starting at the intersection of Grande Allée and Avenue des Érables, the parade moves along Grande Allée and finishes at the corner of Grande Allée and Avenue Honoré-Mercier, near the Parliament building.
+Starting at the intersection of Grande Allée and Avenue des Érables, the parade moves along Grande Allée and finishes at the Bonhomme’s Palace.
+It starts at 7PM.

 Ice Canoe Race